printix/Power-BI/README.md

 It's impossible to actually calculate the total cost of printer environment, as there is loads of variables that's not tracked by Printix, such as direct print.
 But, we can try to calculate cost based on what's being printed through Printix.

 To allow anyone to define their own cost for different variables you must provide some input the first time you set up the report:
-- Sheet cost
+- Sheets Per Tree
+  - The number of sheets created from a single tree
-  - Cost per sheet printed
+- Cost Per Mono Sheet
-- Toner cost BW
   - Cost per page, printed in black and white
-- Toner cost Color
+- Cost Per Color Sheet
   - Cost per page, printed with colors
+- Cost Per Sheet
+  - Cost per sheet printed
 - Display Currency
-  - Which currency would you like to display for all cost related columns.
+  - Which currency would you like to display for all cost related columns

 From there, it's quite simple;
 Based on actually printed jobs (Jobs table) we calculate the cost the following way: